Le Désespéré: History of the painting

-In the 1840s Courbet produced portraits of his friends and clients as well as self-portraits, including Self-Portrait with a Black Dog (1842).
+In the 1840s, Courbet produced portraits of his friends and clients as well as self-portraits, including Self-Portrait with a Black Dog (1842).
 He spent time in the Louvre copying works by José de Ribera, Francisco de Zurbarán, Diego Velasquez and Rembrandt which influenced the beginnings of his work.
 He broke from his traditional vertical format for the work.

 Researchers estimate that this painting (oil on canvas, 45 cm × 54 cm) was made between 1843 and 1845, at the beginning of Courbert's stay in Paris.

 He was attached to Le Désespéré, taking it with him when he went into exile in Switzerland in 1873.
 A few years later doctor Paul Collin's description of Courbet's studio included a mention of "a painting showing Courbet with a desperate expression, for this reason entitled Désespoir".

-The canvas previously belonged to a private investment collection; it was exhibited at the Musée d'Orsay in 2007 for the Courbet retrospective; the retrospective later traveled to the Metropolitan Museum of Art, New York and Schirn Kunsthalle Frankfurt.
+The canvas previously belonged to a private investment collection, but was exhibited at the Musée d'Orsay in 2007 for the Courbet retrospective, which later traveled to the Metropolitan Museum of Art, New York, and Schirn Kunsthalle in Frankfurt.

-On October 14, 2025, Le Désespéré went on display at the Musée d’Orsay, the first time it has been on exhibit in France in 17 years.
+On October 14, 2025, Le Désespéré went on display at the Musée d’Orsay, the first time it had been exhibited in France in 17 years.
 At the same time it was announced that the Qatar Museums had acquired the work.
-It will remain at the Musée d'Orsay for 5 years before being transferred to Doha.
+It will remain at the Musée d'Orsay for five years before being transferred to Doha.